- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 Increased transparency and accountability in IT processes

-Questions about transparency, fairness, and accountability are being raised as AI becomes more entrenched in the business landscape – and for good reason.
+Questions about transparency, fairness, and accountability are being raised as AI becomes more entrenched in business – and for good reason.

 When Google’s Gemini chatbot depicted images with historical inaccuracies in early 2024, the tech giant faced a tidal wave of criticism on social media platforms.
 The issue has since been fixed, but questions about fairness and accuracy remain.

-This is where COBIT comes in.
+When it comes to AI governance, COBIT 2019 shines.
 The framework emphasizes aligning IT objectives, which includes AI-based projects, with business requirements.
-This alignment promotes transparency by ensuring AI developments and deployments align with your business decisions and society’s broader vision of digital trust.
+This alignment ensures AI deployments align with society’s broader vision of digital trust.

 Steps to effectively implement COBIT framework